Cyril Lowe: First World War

 Joining the army soon after the outbreak of the First World War, Lowe was commissioned into the Army Service Corps as a temporary second lieutenant on 31 August 1914.
 He was promoted to lieutenant on 20 January 1915, and to captain on 30 April 1916.

 Lowe was transferred to the General List to serve in the Royal Flying Corps, and appointed a flying officer on 30 September 1916.
 He was posted to No. 11 Squadron, and was appointed a flight commander on 11 February 1917.
-Flying a F.E.2b with observer/gunner Second Lieutenant G. Masters, Lowe gained his first victory on 15 March 1917, destroying a Type C aircraft over Bailleul.
+Flying an F.E.2b with observer/gunner Second Lieutenant G. Masters, Lowe gained his first victory on 15 March 1917, destroying a Type C aircraft over Bailleul.
 On 24 March, he drove down out of control an Albatros D.III over Fontaine-lès-Croisilles, but was wounded when shot down by Reinhold Jörke later on the same day.
 Lowe returned to flying duty in early-1918, when posted to No. 24 Squadron, flying the S.E.5a single-seat fighter.
 Between 23 April and 1 July 1918, Lowe scored seven more victories, sharing one with Lieutenant Ronald T. Mark, destroying three and driving down four more out of control, to bring his total to nine.

 Lowe was subsequently awarded the Distinguished Flying Cross, which was gazetted on 3 August 1918.
 His citation read:

 Capt.
 Cyril Nelson Lowe, M.C.